numfocus/infrastructure/docs/charter.rst

 Terms
 ^^^^^

-Committee members will serve a one-year term, at which time they will have the option for unlimited renewals.
+Committee members will serve a two-year term, at which time they will have the option for unlimited renewals.
-The Vice President will serve a one-year term with the option to renew for one additional term.
+The Vice President will serve a two-year term with the option to renew for one additional term.
-The Secretary will serve a one-year term with the option to renew for one additional term.
+The Secretary will serve a two-year term with the option to renew for one additional term.

 Meetings
 ========